NicodemeB/node-reveal.js/slides/offline/ucis_cialdini_05_asxckiikt5.md

 	- Research on elementary school
 		- Agressive act seems to be lees naughty when it is done by a good looking child
 - Src: https://img-31.ccm2.net/srWwxzsZltIiAqmjgcfSVJPgXnw=/1240x/smart/aceead86e1834490af1cd2bd0871dfd4/ccmcms-hugo/10786360.jpg
 - NDLR: personally ...
-I would not use picture of minors in a presentation
+I would not use picture of minors in a presentation : DONE

 VVVVV